jmesao/calculator/README.md

-# calculator
+# Basic Calculator App

 Simple and basic calculator implemented using Vue 3 + Typescript and Pinia.
+It has been used [create-vue](https://github.com/vuejs/create-vue) to scaffold Vite-based projects.
+It has been added Typescript, Pinia for the state management, ESLint and Prettier.

+At last, it has been used Sass and BEM methodology for the Vue components.

 ## Usage

+The operators allowed are '+', '-', '*' and '/'.
-Enter one number, set an operator, enter another number and press "=" to get the result of the operation.
+Enter one number, set an operator, enter another number, and press "=" to get the result of the operation.

 ## Recommended IDE Setup